Tural Bayramlı

-Tural Mayıl oğlu Bayramlı (born 7 January 1998) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan Premier League club Turan Tovuz.
+Tural Mayıl oğlu Bayramlı (born 7 January 1998) is an Azerbaijani professional footballer who plays as a midfielder.

 Club career

 On 25 October 2016, Bayramlı made his debut in the Azerbaijan Premier League for Sumgayit in a 2–2 draw against Gabala.

 On 19 July 2020, Bayramlı signed a one-year contract with Zira FK.

 On 15 September, Bayramlı signed a one-year contract with S.F.K.
 Pierikos.

+On 24 June 2024, Turan Tovuz signed a two-season contract with Tural Bayramli.
+On 20 June 2026, the club announced that they had parted ways with the player.